Menu

 Holywell Today and Yesterday

-We are very fortunate to have a well-equipped cookery area, technology and art areas, a multifunctional suite, withdrawal rooms for small group work and counselling activities, a kiln room, a music room for music lessons, two halls which can be merged to make one very large hall, a really well resourced school library and a welcoming office and reception area.
+We are extremely fortunate to have a wide range of high-quality facilities, including a well-equipped cookery area, an art room with a kiln, a multifunctional suite, specialist withdrawal rooms for small-group learning and wellbeing activities, and a dedicated music room.
+The school also benefits from two halls that can be combined to form a single large performance and assembly space, a well-resourced library, and a welcoming office and reception area.

 History of Holywell